Fine Wire Diathermy

 After lying down in a suitable position and making sure the patient is comfortable, the practitioner will use the diathermy device like a pen to touch individual skin lesions or blood vessels.
 The diathermy machine produces a beeping noise when the device is activated.
 Sometimes a burning smell may be produced which is completely normal.
 Treatments can take anywhere from seconds to several minutes to perform, depending on the number of lesions or size of area being treated.

-The treatment is usually tolerated well without anesthetic, however at times anesthetic solutions may be applied on or injected in the skin.
+The treatment is usually tolerated well without anaesthetic, however at times anaesthetic solutions may be applied on or injected in the skin.

 Depending on the type of lesion treated, the area of treatment can become red immediately and become a little swollen.
 This usually settles after a few hours followed by some crusting which usually settles after 5 to 7 days.
 Patients may be advised to use Vaseline regularly to avoid unnecessary scabbing.
 Strict sun protection should be adhered to.
 Scarring is a risk in some patients.
 Repeated treatments may be required in some conditions.